ilri/csv-metadata-quality/README.md

 # CSV Metadata Quality
-A simple metadata quality checker and fixer designed to work with CSVs in the DSpace ecosystem.
+A simple but opinionated metadata quality checker and fixer designed to work with CSVs in the DSpace ecosystem.

+## Checks
+Supports checking the validity of the following metadata elements:

+- ISSN
+- ISBN

+## Fixes
+Supports fixing the following metadata issues:

+- Leading, trailing, and excessive whitespace

 ## Todo